 1. Forehand Grip

-- One of the most common style of grip that your badminton friends or your parents teaches you.
+- One of the most common styles of grip that your badminton friends or your parents teach you.

-- The bottom 3 fingers holds the racket handle.
-The thumb and index fingers has to be relaxed.
+- The bottom 3 fingers hold the racket handle.
+The thumb and index fingers have to be relaxed.
 To control the directions of your shots and to switch grip.